Engagement

 Glasgow Science Festival 2023

 We had a great time at the Botanic Gardens for Glasgow Science Festival.
-Thank you to everyone who stopped to say hello and engage with some challenging question about human and animal minds.
+Thank you to everyone who stopped to say hello and engage with some challenging questions about human and animal minds.
 And thank you to all the children who took the time to draw us some lovely pictures.

 We thank the Royal Institute of Philosophy Local Partner for financial support.